austinramey/personal-vault/5;30 - 3315 - Investments/In-Class Test Review.md

 - Exposure to systematic/market risk can be reduced by adding low/negative beta stocks to portfolio
 	- dependent on beta, reduced by a negative beta
 - Total risk of a portfolio is measured by standard deviation
+- Best stock to own when stock market is at a peak and expected to decline in value is one with a low and negative beta (-1.0)
+- If negative beta and market decreases, your valuation is increased by that magnitude of beta
+- Best investment if you are retiring in 10 years, with a long investment, buy-and-hold strategy
+- Efficient frontier: ==need to research==
+- If required RoR is greater than actaul RoR, you have a negative alpha
 -